Romano-Garmez/Raspberry-Pi-Spotify-Status/README.md

 ![R U Mine?](https://i.imgur.com/p05nO9v.jpg)

 #### Implementation:
 I started my project by setting up a basic site to show raw JSON of my Spotify data utilizing [Spotipy](https://github.com/plamere/spotipy), an open source Spotify Python API.
 Later on, I wrote some javascript to poll the Spotify API every two seconds to check for changes.
-If the song has changed, the page refreshed with the new info.
+If the song has changed, the page is refreshed with the new info.

 I compute the color palette using a javascript library called [ColorThief](https://github.com/lokesh/color-thief) which grabs the dominant color for the background, and a contrasting alternate color from the palette for the text.